 "Sparks Flying" ("Transformers: Revenge of the Fallen")

-But that doesn't stop me from shouting "Bull$h!t" every once in awhile.
+But that doesn't stop me from shouting "Bull$h!t" every once in a while.

 But they could at least put in an effort.